mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ```

 **Open the Project in Android Studio**
-* Open Android Studio, then click on "Open" and select the Jurnito project folder.
+* Open Android Studio, then click on "Open" and select the Journito project folder.

 **Run the App**